 Contributions to the Career-Technical Dual Enrollment Program help pay for student scholarships (tuition, fees, books, materials and supplies) for eligible high school students to enroll in college-level career-technical Education courses at Alabama community colleges.

 Donations of any amount may be contributed.
 However, limitations apply to the tax credit that can be claimed.
-The tax credit can be claimed by a taxpayer in an amount equal to 50 percent of the total contribution made to the Department of Postsecondary Education during the taxable year for which the credit is claimed.
+The tax credit can be claimed by a taxpayer in an amount trade crypto equal to 50 percent of the total contribution made to the Department of Postsecondary Education during the taxable year for which the credit is claimed.
 Such credit may not exceed an amount greater than 50 percent of the taxpayer’s total Alabama income tax liability, and in no case more than $500,000 for any given tax year.
 A taxpayer may carry forward all or part of a tax credit granted to the taxpayer for a period of up to three years.

 Anyone can donate, although, only taxpayers filing Alabama state income tax returns (and who are not a dependent of another taxpayer) can receive the tax credit.
 A taxpayer is defined as an individual, a married couple filing jointly (regardless of whether or not they have children in school), a limited liability company, a corporation, or any other business entity lawfully organized and created under the laws of Alabama or other state.